Educational Podcast From ARUP Laboratories

 - Before and after changing factor products

-- 5-7 days before elective invasive procedures
+- Five to 7 days before elective invasive procedures

 - Approximately 3 weeks after intensive treatment (>5 exposure days) or surgery